-As you do for any object in Vectornator, you can also combine the Duplicate and Scale Mode.
+Just as with any object in Vectornator, you can also combine the Duplicate and Scale Mode.

 Hide / Show Guides

-Any elements within the Guides Layer will be always locked when drawing on the other Layers, but when you’re creating your Guides' structure and want to lock a specific Guide, you can do it by tapping the Lock button on the right of each sublayer inside the Guides Layer.
+Any elements within the Guides Layer will be always locked when drawing on the other Layers, but when you’re creating your Guides' structure and want to lock a specific Guide, you can do it by tapping the Lock button to the right of each sublayer inside the Guides Layer.